joshhornby/joshhornby.github.io/_posts/2025-08-25-flight-levels.md

 I used to think there was a map for this.
 Management books lay out neat layers: strategy at the top, execution at the bottom, tidy flow from one to the other.
 Reality is messier.
 Some days I'll start sketching architecture for a new service.
 Within an hour I'm chasing a production bug or untangling a hand-off that's blocking delivery.

-It's rarely a clean climb.
+It's rarely a smooth climb.
 Most weeks feel like running up a down escalator.
 Get a few steps up, set a direction, then gravity pulls you back: a fire, an unexpected dependency, some invisible bottleneck that only shows when work stops moving.

 This is engineering leadership: knowing when to stay close, when to step back, how to watch the system while the day-to-day pulls you under.
 Building habits that resist gravity's pull toward the nearest problem.